The DSAI Consumer Code of Practice

 (g) indicate that the DSAI has a dispute resolution procedure.

-A copy of an order must be given to the consumer when it is placed.
-Either the order form, or some other document given to the consumer at or before the time of the order, must contain clear information as to the terms and conditions of supply and must include information as to delivery/completion dates.
-Unless otherwise agreed, delivery/completion shall be within 30 days of the order.
+customer at or before the time of the order, must contain clear information as to the terms and conditions of supply and must include information as to delivery/completion,

 Guarantees

-10. Any guarantee of goods shall be clear and easy to understand.
-It must exceed the consumer's existing legal rights, and not affect his statutory rights.
+10.1 Any guarantee of goods shall be clear and easy to understand.
+It must exceed the consumer's existing legal rights, and not affect his statutory rightsThe terms of all guarantees must

-The terms of all guarantees must be approved by the Association and the Code Administrator before they are used.
+be approved by the Association and the Code Administrator before they are used.

 After Sales Service

 11. When an after sales service is offered, details and limitations must be clearly stated in writing.
-Where a consumer would normally expect an after
+Where a consumer would normally expect an after sales service but none is offered,

-sales service but none is offered, this must be stated in writing and given to the consumer.
+this must be stated in writing and given to the consumer.

 Rights of Cancellation & Refund

-12.2 Where the member is unable to supply goods or services, the member must make a full refund of any price or deposit, unless the customer agrees
+12.2 Where the Member is unable to supply goods or services, the Member must make a full refund of any price or deposit, unless the customer agrees to accept substitute goods or

-to accept substitute goods or services.
+deposit, unless the customer agrees to accept substitute goods or service.

 Self Regulation & Complaints Handling

-13. Members must:
+14. Members must:

 (a) make regular audits of systems, procedures and documentation to prove compliance with this code of practice;